0xduality/teleporter-template/README.md

 ### Sample Usage

-Copy `.env.example` to `.env`.
+Copy `env.example` to `.env`.
 Open `.env` in an editor and add a private key associated with an address that has native tokens on the Fuji C-chain and on the Fuji Echo subnet.
 Then run

 ```sh